savvyclutch/savvyclutch.github.io/_sample_posts/2016-08-16-Measuring-software-engineering-competency.md

 ## Do you have a person that advocates rules from above?

-If nobody are not became a pain in the ass the laziness will win.
+If nobody becomes a pain in the ass the laziness will win.